yiming-tang-cs/yiming-tang-cs.github.io/info/SEDA.md

 <img src="{{site.baseurl}}/assets/images/logo.pic.jpg" width="240" align="left" style=" float: left; margin-left: 1em; ">
-SEDA Lab is committed to enhancing software quality, supporting software production, testing, and evolution using the cutting-edge software engineering technologies.
+SEDA Lab is committed to enhancing software quality, supporting software production, testing, and evolution using the cutting-edge software engineering techniques.
 Our focus is on large-scale software systems and big data, embracing SE4AI and MLOps.

 SEDA Lab is located in the Software Engineering Department at RIT.
 SEDA has a fully funded PhD position and Graduate Assistant positions available.
 If you are interested in software engineering research, please feel free to contact me.